Sumit-Chakhde/html-amazon-clone/README.md

 # html-amazon-clone
-Amazone clone using HTML and CSS.
+Amazon clone using HTML and CSS.